Birdie13-stack/Results-summary-component/README.md

 ### Continued development

-I will like to focus more on devloping my skills in CSS grid and flexbox as well as Responsive Web Development
+I will like to focus more on developing my skills in CSS grid and flexbox as well as Responsive Web Development

 ## Author